rbms-bsc/DCRMR/_pages/Identifiers/Identifier-for-manifestation.md

 ## 10.2.31 Standard number

-<a name="10.2.31.1">10.2.31.1</a> Give the International Standard Book Number (ISBN).
-Give such numbers with the agreed abbreviation and with the standard spacing or hyphenation.
+<a name="10.2.31.1">10.2.31.1</a> Record the International Standard Book Number (ISBN) according to the form specified in relevant encoding standards.

-<a name="10.2.31.2">10.2.31.2</a> *Optionally*, give more than one number, followed by a brief qualification as necessary.
+<a name="10.2.31.2">10.2.31.2</a> *Optionally*, record more than one number, followed by a brief qualification as necessary (see [10.2.32](/DCRMR/identifiers/Identifier-for-manifestation/#10232-qualification)).
 Give a number for a complete set before the number(s) for the part(s).
 Give numbers for parts in the order of the parts.
 Give a number for accompanying material last.

 >Example:
 ><CITE>ISBN 0-379-00550-6 (set)</CITE>